Cscuile/-BetaOne-Moved-to-Patreon-/README.md

 **What is BetaOne?**

-BetaOne will take the non-zero approach to produce the strongest chess entity possible
+BetaOne will take the non-zero approach to produce the strongest chess entity possible under our resources.